 Please note that the extension does not allow an extension of time to pay the tax due.
 Payments received after the return due date (generally May 15) will be charged interest and late payment penalty.
 To avoid interest and penalty assessments, the estimated taxes due should be paid before the original due date of the tax period.

-The four options for requesting an extension are as follows:
+The three options for requesting an extension are as follows: